-Over the past few days, possible 'deregulation' of diesel prices grabbed space in business papers.
-Stock markets have reacted positively to this noise.
+Stock markets have reacted positively to the noise of deregulation.
 If this is done, it could reduce the Government subsidy burden.
 It is important to know the connection between this Government action and the impact on the market sentiment.

 Here is your five-point cheat sheet on the matter: